hongyusu/hongyusu.github.io/imt/_posts/2015-10-29-teaser-solution.md

 category: Programming
 tags: [Teaser]
 ---

-Teaser solution
+The task is to provide an easy-to-read map for recruiters to find the top analyst.
+This was one of the interview quiz from Zalando.

 # Table of content
 * auto-gen TOC:
 {:toc}

-# Problem definition

-- The task is to provide an easy-to-read map for recruiters to find the top analyst.

 # Result

 ### Permanent links to code and solution